M1-a2-d3-h4-u5-r6-i7/M3_Interfacing-DHT11-Humidity-and-Temperature-Sensor-with-STM32F103C8T6/1_Requirements/README.md

     5KΩ Resistor (Optional, no required if it is present on DHT11 Module) Connecting Wires
     USB to UART Converter (needed only if programming through UART)

+    ## 4'W 1'H

+    ### What:-

+       Temperature and humidity sensor (or rh temp sensor) is devices that can convert temperature and humidity into electrical signals that can easily measure temperature and humidity.

+    ### Why:-

+       Humidity sensors are electronic devices that measure and report the moisture and air temperature of the surrounding environment where they are deployed e.g., in air, soil, or confined spaces.
+Humidity measurements indicate the concentration of water vapor presented in the air.

+    ### When:-

+       Temperature and humidity sensors are among the most commonly used environmental sensors.
+Humidity sensors are also sometimes referred to as hygrometers.
+These devices are used to provide the actual humidity condition within the air at any given point or in any given place.

+     ### Who:-

+       Measuring humidity within the environment can be critical due to the fact that the higher the humidity, the warmer it may seem.
+In industries, humidity measurement is often important because it can affect the health and safety of personnel as well as the cost of the product.
+As a result, temperature and humidity sensors are often quite important.

+     ### How:-

+       It can be used in fields to check wheter ground having suficient water or not and it indicates the concentration of water vapour present in air.